Cayuga, Oklahoma

-Cayuga Springs is an unincorporated community and census-designated place (CDP) in Delaware County, Oklahoma, United States.
-The population was 140 at the 2010 census, a 33.3 percent increase over the figure of 105 recorded in 2000.
+Cayuga, originally known as Cayuga Springs, (Note: While the settlement was known as Cayuga Springs when founded, the town name apparently evolved to just Cayuga as shown by multiple sources, including the Shirk entry on its post office, a 1911 Delaware County map, a modern map, and the Census Bureau.) is an unincorporated community and census-designated place (CDP) in Delaware County, Oklahoma, United States.
+It was named for the Cayuga people, one of the Five Nations of the Haudenosaunee, and the word itself has a meaning: “the place where the locusts were taken out.”
+As of the 2020 census, Cayuga had a population of 160.

-It was established on the Elk River in the old Seneca Reserve in Indian Territory.
-The Cayuga Springs Post Office existed from June 11, 1884, until April 30, 1905.
+It was established on the Elk River in the old Seneca Reserve in Indian Territory by Mathias Splitlog and his family in the 1870's.
+The Cayuga Post Office existed from June 11, 1884, until April 30, 1905.

 Geography

-Cayuga Springs is located in northeastern Delaware County.
+Cayuga is located in northeastern Delaware County.
 Its eastern edge follows the Missouri state line.
 It is 7 mi northeast of Grove, the largest city in Delaware County.

 According to the United States Census Bureau, the CDP has a total area of 18.3 km2, all land.